A taxonomy of kitchen tools

 8" Stainless Steel Frying Pan - This is for cooking small quantities of food.
 The 8" All-Clad Master Chef 2 Fry Pan with sloped sides is about as good as it gets.
 It uses two layers of sturdy stainless steel sandwiching an aluminum core designed to heat up quickly, hold heat, and spread it evenly across the base.
 Do not get uncoated aluminum.
 It can react with acidic foods like tomatoes, wine, or citrus.
 The handles are riveted on permanently and they can go into the oven or on the grill, but beware, they get hot.
 You'll need to use a potholder with this pan.
 It is dishwasher safe, but hand washing is recommended.
 From date of purchase, All-Clad guarantees to repair or replace any item found defective in material, construction or workmanship under normal use and following care instructions.
 Stainless pans are the ones you want for pan searing meats before roasting or braising, or for doing things like medallions of pork or chicken cutlets, and then turning the brown bits in the pan into fabulous pan sauces.

 12" Stainless Steel Frying Pan - This is the workhorse of the kitchen.
-Again, 12" All-Clad Fry Pan is the choice.
+Again the All-Clad is my choice.
 Not cheap, but it will last a lifetime.
 See the description above.

 8" Nonstick Frying Pan - Non-stick surfaces scratch and wear off, so I go cheap for these and throw them away every five years or so.
 I don't use them often, but they are perfect for omelets.
 Get them at your supermarket.
 Go for the heaviest one you can find with sloped sides which makes sliding an omelet off easier, and check the way the handle is attached.
 They are usually screwed on.
 Make sure it looks sturdy.